ShlezingerLab/viterbinet-official/README.md

 Then install the environment, follow the installation setup below.

 At last, open PyCharm in the root directory.
-You may run either the trainers or one of the plotters.
+You need to run the evaluation.py file.

 This code was simulated with GeForce RTX 3060 with CUDA 12.